rsksmart/RSKIPs/IPs/RSKIP144.md

 A `readMap` and a `writeMap` is created per _parallel partition_.
 During execution of each partition,
 - when a storage key is read, it is marked in the `readMap`,
-- when a key is written, the key is marked in the `writeMap` map.
+- when a key is written, the key is marked in the `writeMap`.

 When all parallel partitions have finished processing, the `readMap`s and `writeMap`s are scanned to find connections between transactions of different threads.
 This requires efficient maps that enable traversing the keys in ascending lexicographic order.
 - If a key belongs to a `writeMap` and a `readMap` of another _parallel partition_, then the block is considered invalid.